Be under no illusion, plagiarism - copying another person's words or ideas without proper acknowledgment - is cheating.

 Help and advice

-Student Learning Service for advice on how to avoid plagiarism.
+Visit the Student Learning Service site for further advice on how to avoid plagiarism.